waikereru/waikereru.github.io/index.md

 Welcome to the **Waikereru Ecosanctuary** - an Ark in the Bush.
 The Ecosanctuary is a haven for rare and endangered species of native birds, plants and animals.
 It is reached by a winding gravel road up an inland valley, just 9 kilometres from Gisborne city on the Tai Rawhiti / East Coast of New Zealand.

-From high hill ridges to the west, three streams tumble down steep valleys and across a plain, entering the Waimata River to the east.
-A rare surviving strip of lowland bush (Longbush Reserve) runs beside the Waimata River.
+From high hill ridges to the west, three streams tumble down steep valleys and across a plain, entering the Waimatā River to the east.
+A rare surviving strip of lowland bush (Longbush Reserve) runs beside the Waimatā River.
 The bush is alive with the sound of birds, including tui, bellbirds, fantails, kingfishers, whiteheads and many kereru or native pigeons.

 {% include video id="NUQ3J5dCE4o" provider="youtube" %}